Children's Corner

 Children's Corner, L. 113, is a six-movement suite for solo piano by Claude Debussy.
 It was published by Durand in 1908, and was first performed by Harold Bauer in Paris on 18 December that year.
 In 1911, an orchestration by André Caplet was premiered and subsequently published.

 History

 Debussy composed Children's Corner between 1906 and 1908.
 He dedicated the suite to his daughter, Claude-Emma (known as "Chou-Chou"), who was born on 30 October 1905 in Paris.
 She is described as a lively and friendly child who was adored by her father.
 She was three years old when he dedicated the suite to her in 1908.
 The dedication reads: "A ma chère petite Chouchou, avec les tendres excuses de son Père pour ce qui va suivre.
 C. D." (To my dear little Chouchou, with tender apologies from her father for what follows).

 The suite was published by Durand in 1908, and was given its world première in Paris by Harold Bauer on 18 December that year.
 In 1911, an orchestration of the work by Debussy's friend André Caplet received its premiere, and was subsequently published.

+Caplet's orchestration was given an American premiere on 25 March 1911 in Boston, with him conducting.
+The British premiere was given on 12 September 1911 at the Promenade Concerts, under the baton of Henry Wood.